MobileTeleSystems/onetl/mddocs/docs/en/connection/db_connection/oracle/types.md

 It is also possible to use [JSON_ARRAY](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/JSON_ARRAY.html) or [JSON_OBJECT](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/JSON_OBJECT.html) Oracle functions to convert column of any type to string representation.
-Then this JSON string can then be effectively parsed using the {obj}`JSON.parse_column <onetl.file.format.json.JSON.parse_column>` method.
+Then this JSON string can then be effectively parsed using the [JSON.parse_column][onetl.file.format.json.JSON.parse_column] method.

 ```python
 from onetl.file.format import JSON